Title and statement of responsibility area

 Between 1972 and 1974, the Alumni Association was involved with the possibility of Dalhousie University merging with the Nova Scotia Technical College.
 This effort was not successful.
 However, in 2000, the Dalhousie Alumni Association did merge with the TUNS Alumni Association.
-Presently, there are over 80 thousand members of the Association, with at least 20 000 living in Halifax alone.
+Presently, there are over 130,000 members of the Association, with at least 20,000 living in Halifax alone.
 There are chapters of the Association in major Canadian cities such as Toronto and Ottawa.

 Scope and content